AnuragDixit6452/hyper-market/README.md

 ## Demo

-The application can be accessed online at [Hypermart Checkout System](https://your-deployment-url.com) or by running the HTML file locally.
+The application can be accessed running the HTML file locally.

 ![Hypermart Checkout System Screenshot](screenshot.png)